How Faculty Lose Research Momentum (and How to Get It Back)

 research funding in library

-For many faculty, research funding uncertainty feels fundamentally different than it did even a decade ago.
+For many faculty, the experience of pursuing research funding today feels fundamentally different than it did even a decade ago.
 The rules are less clear.
 The competition feels sharper.
 Expectations seem to shift midstream.
 And the emotional toll of repeated rejection often carries more weight than it once did.
-If funding feels harder, more unpredictable, or more opaque than … Read more
+If funding feels harder, more unpredictable, … Read more

 Redefining Grant Funding in Higher Education